 Your car’s safety is dependent on an even pressure across the piston to prevent rust and to prevent mechanical failure.
 It is important to apply pressure evenly across the entire piston, not just one side.
 It is possible for the brakes to malfunction if the caliper is too loose.

 What Happens When Your Brake Calipers Are Not Working Properly?

 When your brake caliper is not working properly, then it means the caliper is sticking or freezing which can create some metallic rubbing noise in your vehicle.
 If your brake caliper fails then the brake pads wear out faster than normal.
 Again, Due to the brake calipers problem, your vehicle can pull to one side when driving vehicle.

 It may not be successful when you compress the brake caliper.
 Here are some reasons for the brake caliper is not compressing.

 - When the caliper bolts are coming apart.

 - If you are not using your car for a long time, then your brake caliper will not work properly.

 - Caliper bolts consist of the slide, which requires lubrication all the time and the plastic boots will be present to assist in this lubrication process.

 - When the brake pads are changed, it can cause the brake caliper piston not to compress.

-- Constant use of brake in your vehicle also causes the calipers not to work properly.
+- Constant use of brakes in your vehicle also causes the calipers not to work properly.